ganrad/aks-aspnet-sqldb-rest/README.md

     $ pwd
     /home/labuser/git-repos/aks-aspnet-sqldb-rest
     #
     # Run the docker build.
-The build will take a few minutes to download both the .NET core build and run-time containers!
+    # The build will take a few minutes to download both the .NET core build and run-time
+    # containers!
+    # NOTE:
+    # The 'docker build' command does the following (Review the 'dockerfile'):
+    # 1. Build the dotnet application
+    # 2. Layer the application binaries on top of a base container image
+    # 3. Create a new application container image
+    # 4. Save the built container image on the host (local machine)
+    #
+    # DO NOT forget the dot '.' at the end of the 'docker build' command !!!!
+    # The '.' is used to set the context directory (path to the dockerfile) for the docker build.
+    #
     $ docker build -t claims-api .
     #
     # List the docker images on this VM.
 You should see two container images -